By Edward Guthmann

-Every year, Grandma comes to spend the winter with us in California – an effort to avoid the Chicago winters and the risk of falling on ice.
+Every year, Grandma spends the winter with us in California in order to avoid the frigid Chicago winters and the risk of falling on ice.
 Even when I’m 5 or 6, she seems ancient to me.
 Her skin is wrinkled and crepey, her walk is slow and lopsided and she’s easily bewildered.
 Grandma doesn’t talk much during her visits – mostly because she is nearly deaf.

 She wears a transistor hearing aid, which fits in a little sleeve and clips to the bra strap under her dress.
 A thin raggedy wire twists upward, connecting to the plug in her left ear.
 This primitive device is barely functional, probably five percent as effective as hearing aids are today.
 When she talks on the phone, she has to hold the receiver upside down with the earpiece against her bosom.

 Given that Grandma hears so little – we have to yell for her to understand — my brothers and I interact with her very little.
 Her deafness isolates her, and although she doesn’t complain it’s clear that her isolation saddens and depresses her.

 Even at the dinner table, where voices are close and she can read lips, Grandma doesn’t say much.
 Each night as we finish dinner my dad Marv asks her if she’s had enough to eat.
 And each night she gives the same reply — “Yes, I’ve had plenty” — and then adds a phrase in German: “Sehr gut geschmeckt.”
 It tasted good.